text-mask/text-mask/core/README.md

 ---

-# &#x1F6A8; the documentation below this point is out-of-date and could be inaccurate

 ### `adjustCaretPosition(argumentsObject)`

 When you set the value of the `input` element, you lose the position of the caret.
 This function